-Tel Lachish, the mound of the ancient city of Lachish, is located in the lowlands of the Judean Hills, some 40 km. southeast of Jerusalem.
-The abundance of water sources and the fertile valleys of the area favored the existence of a prosperous city over a considerable period of time.
+Tel Lachish, the mound of the ancient city of Lachish, is located in the lowlands of the Judean Hills, some 40 km.
+Southeast of Jerusalem.
+The abundance of water sources and the fertile valleys of the area favored the existence of a prosperous city over a considerable period.

 The mound of the city was first excavated during the 1930s.
-Systematic and in-depth excavations of large areas of the mound were again conducted between 1973 and 1987.
+Systematic and in-depth excavations of large mound areas were again conducted between 1973 and 1987.